Skip to main content Skip to footer

 Key metrics to track:

-• Project delivery times: identifying bottlenecks in your workflow.
+• Project delivery times: Identifying bottlenecks in your workflow.

-• Budget accuracy: measuring planning and execution precision.
+• Budget accuracy: Measuring planning and execution precision.

-• Team satisfaction: gathering feedback on leadership effectiveness.
+• Team satisfaction: Gathering feedback on leadership effectiveness.

-Step 5: leverage internal mentorship programs
+Step 5: Leverage internal mentorship programs

-Identify a senior leader outside of marketing, perhaps in finance or operations, and request quarterly mentorship sessions focused on business strategy.
+Finally, identify a senior leader outside of marketing, perhaps in finance or operations, and request quarterly mentorship sessions focused on business strategy.
 This provides insight into how other departments view marketing’s value and how to communicate more effectively with the wider organization.

 Mentorship benefits:

-• Strategic perspective: understanding business priorities beyond marketing.
+• Strategic perspective: Understanding business priorities beyond marketing.

-• Communication skills: learning to speak the language of other departments.
+• Communication skills: Learning to speak the language of other departments.

-• Career guidance: receiving advice from experienced leaders.
+• Career guidance: Receiving advice from experienced leaders.

 SkillFinancial impact metricBusiness outcome